 This part-park, part-museum, part-concert hall swallows central Manhattan, and many of the city's most notable attractions are situated next to it or within its limits (the Guggenheim, the Metropolitan Museum of Art and the American Museum of Natural History, to name a few).
 But travelers insist that you shouldn't just pass through Central Park on your way to another place.
-This 843-acre Eden is a favorite of New Yorkers and tourists; you can come here to exercise, dine, go to the zoo and more.
+This 843-acre green space is a favorite of New Yorkers and tourists; you can come here to exercise, dine, go to the zoo and more.

 Alice in Wonderland: This 11-foot tall statue sits upon a magic mushroom off 75th Street in the lower east side of the park.
-She's surrounded by the Mad Hatter, the Cheshire cat, and plenty of fascinated little kids.
+She's surrounded by the Mad Hatter, the Cheshire cat and plenty of fascinated little kids.

 Loeb Boathouse: During the warm weather months you can rent a boat, bike or gondola from this Victorian-style boathouse and restaurant, located around East Park Drive next to the Bethesda Fountain.

 Strawberry Fields: Named after John Lennon's song, this lower west park area (at West Park Drive and West 72nd Street) sits across the street from where the singer was assassinated in 1980.
 Visitors like to come here to eat lunch, admire the landscaping, or pay tribute to the Beatle.